 There are only a few minutes between life and death.
-I know this first hand and I want to make sure our experience and pain, help to make change for the next.
-Yes, we have many making changes in restaurants and schools, but it should already be there.
+I know this first hand and I want to make sure our experience and pain, never is felt by another.
+I want in my son’s honor to make change for the next.
+Yes, we have many “allowable” legislation by state, in restaurants and schools, but it is not “required” or “regulated”.
 Just like a license is needed to sell liquor, anywhere when food is served, there should be training and required on hand life-saving drug to help those who are facing anaphylaxis.
 This needs not law, but “enforcement”.
 Annual registration and documentation of on-hand life-saving drugs to help this in need.
 Does a bar that allowed someone who got into a car and killed someone, to holding responsibility?
 Please let’s make common sense and awareness for all.
 You want to sell food, you have a vendor license you should be required to keep such trained and on hand.
 Now the need for a prescription, “has to go” to make that happen.

 “PLEASE” look at this experience due to lack of competition and hardship to passing a positive change.
 We need to make Life-saving drugs a “MUST” to being readily accessible and affordable, and safe. ( e.g. Over the counter) Time is the difference between saving a child’s life.
 The hard part is advocating how to recognize Anaphylaxis to “non-trained” individuals outside of places that “sell” food or like schools having to act the same.
 That each of us do daily, endlessly.

 Provide a standing – order prescription for all as a step to making reform access to this life-saving drug, has to happen.

 Just like we are seeing increased overdose-related deaths.
 The increase in Allergy related deaths is taking place as well.
 This is a shared crisis for public safety.

 I have always believed within hard times, good follows.
 Miracles are sometimes disguised in painful struggling times.
 We need to help all vulnerable people facing such harm.